The 2-second answer to the question, ‘What is Irish whiskey?’ is that it’s a spirit produced in Ireland.

 3. Grain whiskey

-While it doesn’t sound particularly sexy, there are some great grain whiskies out there to try!
-But what’s the story with it?
+While it doesn’t sound particularly appealing, there are some great grain whiskies out there to try!

 4. Blended whiskey